pmichaillat/unemployment/syllabus.md

 The research paper must be [written in LaTeX](#latex-resources), compiled to a PDF, and [submitted to Ananyo by email](mailto:abrahma@ucsc.edu) before noon on the due date.

+Any code and data used in the analysis must be submitted with the paper.
+This applies both to code used to simulate models and to code used to analyse data.
+The easiest way to submit the code is to create a public GitHub repository, upload code and data there, and share the link with Ananyo.
+Another way is to place all code and data to a folder, zip it, and email it to Ananyo.
+The code should be commented so that a reader can understand how to code works.
+The code should also work out of the box, so that the entire analysis can be reproduced with one prompt.
+Please include a README file describing all files and explaining how to run the code and obtain the results.

 ---

 #### Grades